Kemback and Blebocraigs is a hidden gem. There are lots of interesting features on this walk and a few stories to tell so read on.

 From the car park walk along the pavement on the left hand side of the road until you find a sign directing you up the hill on the right towards Kemback.
 This part of the walk is steep and there is a seat half way up if you find you need a rest.

 At the top of the hill you will see Kemback Church facing you.
 Continue up the road past the church and Hillside Cottage.
-Just past the cottage on the left hand side you will find a sign and another steep path up Jenny’s Steps.
-This is a steep climb as there are 236 steps.
+Just past the cottage on the left hand side you will find a sign and another steep path up Jenny’s Steps (236 steps in total).
 However there is another seat half way if you are in need of a rest.

-Jenny’s Steps was the route from Blebocraigs to Kemback Church.
+Jenny’s Steps was the route for parishioners from Blebocraigs to Kemback Church on Sundays.

 Blebocraigs and attractive rural setting